AVRO History

 The Association of Vehicle Recovery Operators Limited (AVRO) was formed in 1977, the idea for the trade association came through a recognition of a need to establish a representative body to lobby government departments and other organisations involved in the decision-making process on all matters relating to the vehicle recovery industry and also to raise standards in the recovery industry.
 Today the association operates throughout the United Kingdom and Southern Ireland through 14 regions and is the only representative body with a recognised set of standards.
 In addition there was potential to negotiate cost-effective purchasing arrangements on products and services.

 The majority of professional recovery operator's today are registered to a recognised trade association.
-AVRO with fourteen separate regions throughout the UK and Southern Ireland, make it a condition of entry into the association that potential new members employ acceptable standards.
-It is a requirement of the association for potential new members to undergo an initial inspection by our preferred supplier to prove satisfactory vehicles, equipment, premises and staff training.
-The ability to confirm experience, efficiency and safety is very important and final acceptance is only agreed through the AVRO regional representatives.
+AVRO with fourteen separate regions throughout the UK and Republic of Ireland, make it a condition of entry into the association that potential new members employ acceptable standards.
+The ability to confirm experience, efficiency and safety is very important and final acceptance is only agreed through the AVRO Executive Committee.
 The knowledge that AVRO members have achieved these standards provides a comforting factor to the various parts of the community that employ the services of the AVRO professional recovery operator.
-Independent operators now provide services to the motoring organisations including RAC, AA, Green Flag, etc. and also the police department.
+Independent operators now provide services to the motoring organisations including RAC, AA, Green Flag, etc. and also the police.
 Members are normally easily recognised by the various markings, badges and decals that adorn their vehicles and premises.
 Most members are proud to be part of a leading trade association.

-Twenty five years further on and boasting in excess of 500 independent professional recovery operators, the need of an association has become ever more necessary with the onset of constant new legislation, health and safety changes, heavily congested roads, insurance issues and the list goes on.
+The need of an association has become ever more necessary with the onset of electric vehicles, constant new legislation, health and safety changes, heavily congested roads, insurance issues with the list going on.

-Today's professional recovery operator is highly skilled and invests heavily in the latest vehicles and equipment to provide the safety and efficiency expected by today's society.
-Some of the larger recovery vehicles suitable for recovering heavy commercial vehicles or providing specialist recoveries such as chemical tankers or coaches, can cost as much as £250,000 and then you have to think about insurance!
+Today's professional recovery operator is highly skilled and invests heavily in the latest vehicles, equipment and training in order to provide the safety and efficiency expected by today's society.

 The recovery business goes virtually unnoticed by most people and yet it remains an emergency service in the truest sense.
 When a tanker overturns or a collision occurs on the motorway or a coach goes down an embankment or even a plane slips off the runway, who's going to be there to make sure the inconvenience is as short as possible and the damage is limited.
 Yes, the professional recovery operator.